tomc944/tomc944.github.io/breakout/README.md

 #Goofy Breakout

 Everyone remembers Breakout, the cult-classic Atari game from the mid 70s, but we have all seen that.
 There's a ball and there are some bricks.
 In this version of Breakout, you can play normally, or you can play goofy!
-Throw wrenches at a face!
+Throw wrenches at a face - it's dodgeball themed!

 This game was implemented using JS and the extended Phaser library to quickly and effectively add physics, sprites, and other goodies.